jvpagan1/insider_trading_app/README.md

 returns prior to the event date that are outside the shaded area in the chart are indicative of potential insider trading.

-The event study table provides provides t-statistics and p-values for the abnormal returns during the event window.
+The event study table provides t-statistics and p-values for the abnormal returns during the event window.
 Cumulative abnormal returns with p-values under 10% prior to the event date are indicative of potential insider trading.
 The level of confidence that a cummulative return is abnormal is indicated by one, two or three asterisks for 90%, 95% and 99% confidence, respectively.